Why most goal-setters never build a tracking system

 Conclusion

 Goal tracking systems are the bridge between ambition and evidence.
-They convert “I think I’m making progress” into something like “Here’s the data showing I’m 73% toward my target.”
-The Track-Review-Adjust Cycle gives you a framework that stays alive – it’s designed to change with you.
-And the research is clear: Harkin and colleagues found that people who track progress achieve their goals at significantly higher rates than those who don’t [1].
+They convert “I think I am making progress” into something like “Here is the data showing where I actually stand.”
+The Track-Review-Adjust Cycle gives you a framework that stays alive, because it is designed to change with you.
+And the research is clear: Harkin and colleagues found that people who track progress achieve their goals at significantly higher rates than those who do not [1].
+If you want to see how this single guide fits into the wider system, the complete guide to goal tracking systems connects every method, tool, and review rhythm covered here.

 If you want to connect your tracking system to a broader short- and long-term planning process, that integration will make both systems stronger.